Nicola McCabe

 If you have been into a specialist swimming pool store recently, you will know that there is a massive range of PH balancers, anti-calc. removers and mineral filters to help you conquer the calcium.

-For anyone that wants to extend the life of the water in the tub, we always recommend using non-chemical, eco friendly products that help keep your water safe and sanitised for a longer period.
+If you don't want to refresh your water every time you use it, we always recommend using non-chemical, eco-friendly products that help keep your water safe and sanitised for a longer period.
 So they are good for you, good for the environment and therefore in keeping with the eco-friendly nature of Cotswold Eco Tubs.

 In your new owner starter pack, we include a pouch of Clarion Spa’s Active Silver Oxy for you to try.
 It's currently only available in the UK, but you can order it directly from the manufacturer and they have a custom duty promise on packs of 12 pouches.
 There is also a similar product available in France called Oxygen Actif which several of our customers have recommended to us.